Patrick is raising money for Springboard for the Arts.

 This touring project is more of that work.
 If you are reading this, you probably know this about me, either from my work as a performing artist, or from the work I did at Patrick’s Cabaret.
 I am asking for your help.

 Here is how this particular touring project works.
-This summer I will apply again to the Minnesota State Arts Board (MSAB) for support to tour Leaves of Grass – Illuminated in Minnesota, outside of the metro area, in 2018/19.
-Assuming I get funded again, the MSAB pays 75% of the tour cost.
+This past summer I again applied to the Minnesota State Arts Board (MSAB) for support to tour Leaves of Grass – Illuminated in Minnesota, outside of the metro area, in 2018/19.
+I got funded again, so the MSAB pays 75% of the tour cost.

 So, the simple numbers: I charge $1000 for a show on the road, (that covers my performing fee and all my expenses: gas/travel, meals, motel/hotel, materials…).
 The MSAB requires their 75% to be matched with 25%.
 The 25% can come from anywhere: Me, the town, even you!
 When I applied last year, I raised almost all of that 25% myself, through efforts like this, asking my community for support.
 I managed to raise 24%.
 That leaves each venue to pay only 1% of my fee to perform there on the 2017/18. *

 I hope to repeat this again now for the 2018/19 tour.
-To do that, my goal is to raise $240 per town, since it looks like I will have requests from at least 40 communities, I will need to raise about $10,000.
+To do that, my goal is to raise $8,250 to match the $24,800 I received from the MSAB.
 I hope you will help me.

 I use this "24%" strategy for 3 reasons: